TheRedBrain/bettercombat-extension/README.md

 Enabled when "enable_poses_while_sprinting" setting in client config is false.

+### Riding an entity disables weapon poses

+Enabled when "enable_poses_while_mounted" setting in client config is false.

 ### Skipping attacks with feinting

 Enabled when "feinting_increases_combo_count" setting in server config is true.